DLXPlugins/simple-comment-editing/readme.txt

 == Description ==

-Simple Comment Editing gives anonymous users the ability to edit their comments for a period of time.
+Simple Comment Editing gives anonymous users the ability to edit and/or delete their comments for a period of time.

 Simple Comment Editing is a stripped down version of <a href="http://wordpress.org/plugins/wp-ajax-edit-comments/">Ajax Edit Comments</a>.